 3. The student conduct hearing board shall be composed of up to two student delegates and up to two faculty delegates.
-A Dean of Students Office staff member will preside as a nonvoting chair, except in case of a tie.
+The Dean of Community Standards will appoint an administrative staff member who will preside as a nonvoting chair, except in case of a tie.
 The number of student delegates and faculty delegates must be the same.
-Students and faculty members are selected by the Dean of Students Office in consultation with Student Government and Academic Affairs.
+Students and faculty members are selected by the Dean of Community Standards Office in consultation with Student Government and Academic Affairs.